a2stuff/a2d/res/notes/testplan.md

 * Launch DeskTop.
 Try to move a file (drag on same volume) where there is not enough space to make a temporary copy.
 Verify that the error message says that the file is too large to move.
 * Launch DeskTop.
 Try to copy a file (drag to different volume) where there is not enough space to make the copy.
 Verify that the error message says that the file is too large to copy.
 * Launch DeskTop.
+Drag multiple selected files to a different voluem, where one of the middle files will be too large to fit on the target volume but that subsequently selected files will fit.
+Verify that an error message says that the file is too large to copy, and that clicking OK continues to copy the remaining files.
+* Launch DeskTop.
+Drag a single folder or volume containing multiple files to a different voluem, where one of the files will be too large to fit on the target volume but all other files will fit.
+Verify that an error message says that the file is too large to copy, and that clicking OK continues to copy the remaining files.

+* Launch DeskTop.
 Open a volume window.
 Select volume icons on the desktop.
 Switch window's view to by Name.
 Verify that the volume icons are still selected, and that File > Get Info is still enabled (and shows the volume info).
 Switch window's view back to as Icons.
 Verify that the desktop volume icons are still selected.
 * Launch DeskTop.
 Open a window containing file icons.
 Select one or more file icons in the window.
 Select a different View option.
 Verify that the icons in the window remain selected.